 There are many different ways to enjoy smoking CBD hemp flowers.
 One of the most popular is via joints.

 Joints are made by rolling ground-up flowers inside a thin rolling paper.
 They typically have a filter or crutch at the end.
 This is a small piece of thicker paper or cardboard that adds stability to the joint and allows you to smoke it all the way down without burning your fingers.

-People who use CBD to treat anxiety find the action of preparing and rolling a joint to be just as therapeutic as the actual smoking of it.
+People who use CBD to treat anxiousness and worry find the action of preparing and rolling a joint to be just as therapeutic as the actual smoking of it.
 If you want to try smoking hemp flowers via joints, make sure you buy joint papers that include crutches or filters.

 To roll a joint, start by grinding up your CBD hemp flower in a grinder.
 This gives it the light, fluffy texture of a smokable flower.
 You can also pick it apart by hand, but the process is messy and sticky.